Last updated in February 2023

 b) In the context of balancing interests (Art.
 6, Par.
 1f of the GDPR).

-When required, we process your data beyond the scope of the actual fulfillment of the contract for the purposes of the legitimate interests pursued by us or a third party.
+When required, we process your data beyond the scope of the actual fulfilment of the contract for the purposes of the legitimate interests pursued by us or a third party.

 - Consulting and exchanging data with third parties (e.g. debt register to investigate creditworthiness and credit risks)